JustAnOpossum/Better-Discord-Screen-Share/README.md

 # How to use

-1. Run server.js with the options of your choice.
+1. Extract server folder into a folder of your choice
+2. Run NPM install
+3. Run server.js
-2. Download Better Discord and install.
+4. Download Better Discord and install.
-3. Install the screenShare.plugin.js into %appdata%/BetterDiscord/Plugins and enable it.
+5. Extract the client folder into %appdata%/BetterDiscord/Plugins
-4. Install ReconnectingWebSockets into a file named ws.js in the plugins folder.
+6. Install ReconnectingWebSockets into a file named ws.js in the plugins folder.
-5. Create a discord bot and add it to chat.
+7. Create a discord bot and add it to chat.
-6. Use start and stop to control screenshare.
+8. Use start and stop to control screenshare in chat.

 # Server Options